 What is the Focal Point contract?

-- Focal Point is an add-on to an existing Cargill grain contract that lets you stay in the market on grain you have already priced.
+- Focal Point is an add-on to an existing Cargill grain contract where you experience penny for penny price participation up or down for the duration of your Focal Point contract.

-- Gains or losses from a Focal Point contract are added to your contract’s final settlement.
+- Focal Point adjustments are reflected in your contract’s final settlement.

 - The market cost to enter a Focal Point contract is called the Focal Point Factor.